When your business works with outside suppliers, these relationships can impact your bottom line

 Take the case of Standard Chartered, for example.
 The British bank had to pay $1.1 billion in fines to authorities in the United States and the United Kingdom when it failed to comply with anti-money laundering requirements.

-Taking the time to verify the vendors you work with can also help your business develop strong supplier relationships.
+You can also help your business develop strong supplier relationships by verifying the vendors you work with.
 Why do strong supplier relationships matter?
-When you partner with dependable and loyal suppliers over the long term, it can provide your business with several different benefits such as:
+When you partner with dependable and loyal suppliers over the long term, it can provide your business with several different benefits, such as:

 - Lower costs